 If your child is meeting a new friend that is autistic, you might be wondering how to best explain what that means.
 Explaining in a positive way that they understand can help them to be more caring and accepting.
-My World ABA gives some tips on how to explain autism to young children.
+My World ABA gives some tips on how to explain autism to kids.

 Autism Can Be Difficult to Grasp